Mirrorless camera rumours

 Now that Canon have dipped their toe in the mirrorless (aka CSC or EVIL) camera market, I’m putting all mirrorless info and rumours on this one page.

-This covers all manufacturers, although larger sensor cameras will get more interest from myself (they match my lens collection).
+This covers all manufacturers, although Canon cameras will get more interest from myself (they match my lens collection).

 It’s interesting to see whether Nikon will stick with their very small sensor solutions as their only entry in this market.

 Rumours and news go back to Jan 2012 on this page – 2009-2012 rumours are in the Mirrorless archive page

 There is a detailed comparison of imaging sensor chip sizes further down this page.

 Buying anything via our links costs you nothing more, but helps me expand the site.
 There is just myself writing and maintaining it.
 Our articles will always be free - If you use ad blockers - OK, but please consider supporting our site in some way? - Keith Visit the Deals & Offers page to see the latest I've found

 Buying anything via our links costs you nothing more, but helps me expand the site.
 There is just myself writing and maintaining it.

 Our articles will always be free - If you use ad blockers - OK, but please consider supporting our site in some way? - Keith